Lambda-School-Labs/express-groomer-c-fe/README.md

 ### **2. User Profile/ Pet Profile**

 *While the user profile is complete, please review and implement any changes you see fit.
-As a user, I want to a simplistic profile, so that I can see my appointments, pet profile, and easy access to edit in one place.
+As a user, I want a simplistic profile, so that I can see my appointments, pet profile, and have easy access to edit in one place.
 Also the ability to upload vaccines and link.*

 * **Overview:** Features includeded in portion of the product roadmap:
     1. The customer dashboard with tabs has been implemented and has great potential to be fleshed out.
 The actual customer information that can be added/edited by a pet owner is limited.
-    2. An add pet form has been created and a button is in the pets tab.
-It works for creating a pet, however the team was unable to complete the Pet Display components.
-So no pet information is currently displayed on the front end.
-Similarly the upload of a pet photo and current vaccines has not been connected, although the capability to upload single files now exists on the backend.
+Currently, tabs include:
+        * Overview (Upcoming Appointments, My Pets, Favorite Groomers)
+        * My Info (User profile & update ability)
+        * My Pets (Customer's pet profiles)
+        * Appointments
+        * Saved Groomers
+    2. __My Info__ displays the customer's profile and includes a button with the ability to update the customer's information.
+The profile picture currently uses an Avatar component from Ant Design as a placeholder and needs to be connected with the back end and given the ability to add a profile picture.
+    3. __My Pets__ displays the customer's pets profiles.
+If the customer has one pet, only one will display.
+If there are more than one, they will display one after another.
+        * This component includes the ability to add a new pet via the __Add Pet__ button.
+        * Clicking on __Add Pet Image__ allows a pet's pofile picture to be uploaded.
+This function can be used as the basis for completing the function for the pet owner's profile picture as well as the groomer's profile picture.
+        * The bottom of each pet's profile includes a component which allows a __vaccination image__ to be uploaded.
-    3. Appointments need to be pulled and displayed but that has not yet been attempted.
+    4. Appointments need to be pulled and displayed but that has not yet been attempted.

 * **Future Features/Potential:**